reddevill007/System-Design-Simplified/README.md

 With serial execution:

 1. **Transaction A runs first**:
-   - The database deducts $50 from Alice's account and adds it to Bob's.
+   - The database deducts $50 from Alice’s account and adds it to Bob’s.
 2. **Only after A finishes, Transaction B starts**:
-   - The database deducts $30 from Bob's account and adds it to Charlie's.
+   - The database deducts $30 from Bob’s account and adds it to Charlie’s.

 No transaction starts until the previous one **completes and commits**.